MattFoy/CrazyPixels/README.md

 ## TODO:

+0) Make the colour interval swap a sinusoidal function?

 1) Fix issue with screen resolution / multi monitor setups.

 2) Build into a .jar, wrap in a .exe, rename to .scr and it's a screensaver.